The capable-in-principle clueless complacent IT freelancer

 Articulation and pronunciation

 Abysmal.
 Inarticulate, incoherent, incomprehensible.
 Embarrassingly bad.
 Some conversations impossible.
 Spoken English is one of your biggest liabilities.
+Lose the thick accent or perish.

 Websites and CVs

 Trite, boring, devious, derivative, misleading.
 Too fancy.
 False claims.
 Fake referees.
+Probably written by someone else.

 Written and oral communications